KylieKat17/WezTerm-SoC/Windows-Admin/README.md

-# 🚀 Clemson SoC WezTerm Setup Guide
+# 🚀 Clemson SoC WezTerm Setup Guide for Windows

 This setup gives you a one-click connection to lab machines (Babbage, Newton, etc.) with automatic off-campus proxying and a custom **Rosé Pine** theme based on the officially supported WezTerm one but updated for 2026!